 What types of customers can use these settings?

-- All the admin security options above are available in Business, Enterprise, and Elite accounts.
+- All the admin security options above are available in Business, and Enterprise accounts.

 - Admins with business accounts also have the ability to enable device pinning and require 2-step login verification.

-How is this different than what mobile device management providers like MobileIron and Good Technology offer?
+How is this different than what mobile device management providers like MobileIron?

 - The settings help admins customize user access and file sharing options within Box’s mobile apps.
 However, many enterprises need MDM solutions to secure content across the entire mobile device (not just content on Box).